Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Additional Experimental Results

 \mz{ Figure~\ref{fig:basicbeta} can be analyzed in two parts.
 In the first stage, when $\hat{\bm A}^\text{IND}_i$ is mostly used to update the network, both approaches achieve an almost similar performance.
 However, the more $\hat{\bm A}^\text{SWF}$ is used, the more catastrophic forgetting intervenes.
 This demonstrates the importance of having two separate networks for each of the objectives. }

 \paragraph{Question (\Alph{addquestions})}\stepcounter{addquestions} \mz{Here we want to verify if we could use the FEN architecture instead of the SOTO one.
-To do so, we extended FEN such that the meta-controller is rewarded by the current GGF value (FEN-g GGF).
+To do so, we \us{extend} FEN such that the meta-controller is rewarded by the current GGF value (FEN-g GGF).
 We also extended FEN such that the meta-controller is updated with $\hat{\bm A}^\text{SWF}$ (FEN-g $A^\text{SWF}$). }

-\mz{ In Figure~\ref{fig:fenggi}, we see that both baselines are able to learn a good behavior (in terms of total income).
-However, none achieved to learn a better CV than FEN-g or SOTO.
-From this experiment, we conclude again that the SOTO architecture is essential to optimize a SWF without a centralized critic. }
+\mz{ Figure~\ref{fig:fenggi} \us{shows that} both baselines are able to learn a good behavior (in terms of total income). \us{However, none of them learn to achieve the better CV than FEN-g and SOTO.} From this experiment, we conclude again that the SOTO architecture is essential to optimize a SWF without a centralized critic. }

 \paragraph{Question (\Alph{addquestions})}\stepcounter{addquestions}

 Since FEN was not able to learn a good policy on the SUMO domain, we also tried to perform a pretraining of the first sub-policy as suggested by the authors for Plant Manufacturing.
 For the first 400 episodes, the first sub-policy is trained without interventions of the meta-controller.